Sayan9661/new-xstate-form/README.md

-## This is a Multistep Form as per the requirents.
+## This is a Multistep Form as per the requirements.

 Assignment: Build a multi-step form using React and XState.<br>